carlosalvarado1988/Take2Go/README.md

 ## toggle which firebase api - local vs live (paid)

+- `services/utils/env` is checking for NODE_ENV to decide what url to use, local functions vs live functions.
+- npm run ios-prod vs ios-dev is adding NODE_ENV value, sometime sthe cache does not help, then go to env.js file to hardcode the resolution of the function.
-- services/utils/env is checking for NODE_ENV to decide what url to use. local functions running in development or google api funcitons in production
+- note: local functions running in development or google api funcitons in production

-  You can pass NODE_ENV value as convinient

-  > npm run ios-dev

-  this will ensure, we run local serve functions that connect with Google API

 ## Services